rethinkdb/rethinkdb-rs/2-data-model/data-modeling-in-rethinkdb.md

 __Disadvantages of using embedded arrays:__

-- Any operation on an author document requires loading all posts into memory.
-Any update to the document requires rewriting the full array to disk.
+- Any operation on a document in the `author` table requires loading all posts into memory.
+As well, any update to the document requires rewriting the entire document to disk.
+At the moment, RethinkDB does not support modifying only the single value on disk.
 - Because of the previous limitation, it's best to keep the size of the `posts` array to no more than a few hundred documents.